Robert Stempel College of Public Health & Social Work Diversity & Inclusion Committee

 FIU Discrimination Complaint Processing Form

-At Florida International University, if any applicant, employee, or student has a good faith belief that they have been discriminated against or harassed based on age, color, disability, gender, marital status, ethnic/national origin, race, religion, retaliation, sexual harassment, or any other protected category, the Office of Inclusion, Diversity, Equity & Access (IDEA) encourages them to complete the Discrimination Complaint Processing Form.
-IDEA will investigate the complaint in accordance with University Policy and Procedures.
+At Florida International University, if any student, employee, or applicant has a good faith belief that they have been discriminated against or harassed based on age, color, disability, gender, marital status, ethnic or national origin, race, religion, retaliation, sex or any other protected category, the Office of Civil Rights Compliance and Accessibility (CRCA) encourages them to use the resources below to report the incident.

 The University Ombudsperson provides a forum for students to discuss and identify options to resolve student issues with faculty, staff, departments, or programs.
 The Ombudsman helps students who have encountered problems or conflicts within the University, particularly problems not being adequately addressed through normal channels, or which processes and procedures seem incapable of, or are causing an inordinate delay in resolving.
 The Ombudsman may resolve problems through various methods, including making inquiries or referrals to the appropriate University department for review.

 The primary duties of an organizational ombudsperson are (1) to work with individuals and groups in an organization to explore and assist them in determining options to help resolve conflicts, problematic issues or concerns, and (2) to bring systemic concerns to the attention of the organization for resolution.

 An organizational ombudsman operates in a manner to preserve the confidentiality of those seeking services, maintains a neutral/impartial position with respect to the concerns raised, works at an informal level of the organizational system, and is independent of formal organizational structures.
 Successfully fulfilling that primary function in a manner consistent with the International Ombudsman Association Standards of Practice requires a number of activities on the part of the ombudsman while precluding others.

 - Phone: 305-348-4904